InfHighDim/infhighdim.github.io/_pages/cv.md

 Work experience
 ======
 * From Sep.
-2018 to July 2021: Huwei
-* From July 2021 to April 2023: Tencent
+2018 to April 2023: enterprise
 * From April 2023: China University of Mining and Technology, Beijing

 Skills
 ======
-* Python
-* Pytorch
+* Python、Pytorch、Tensorflow
 * Matlab

-Publications
+--Publications
 ======
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Talks
+--Talks
 ======
   <ul>{% for post in site.talks %}
     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>

-Teaching
+--Teaching
 ======
   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}